paul-m/redactomatic/README.md

 Set your web server's docroot to the project directory.

-If you look at `bootstrap_doctrine.php`, you'll see that it uses SQLite as a database.
-Initially, the database won't exist, so you have to do this: `./vendor/bin/doctrine orm:schema-tool:update --force`
+If you look at `bootstrap_doctrine.php`, you'll see that Redact-o-Matic uses SQLite as a database for local development.
+You can change the database settings here.
+Initially, the schema won't exist, but Doctrine can generate it for you, this way: `./vendor/bin/doctrine orm:schema-tool:update --force`

-And then you can try it out.

 To Do
 ----

-- More (any) tests.
+- More tests.
 - Fix Unicode errors.